potassco/mkdoclingo/docs/usage.md

     - One predicate definiton per block comment

 - How to customize your mkdocs material to get a nice layout for the table

+- Comments of code are ignored in the encoding content.
+Make sure whatever is after your comment is not parsable by clingo if you want to show it